hd1008-lang/figcoon/README.md

 2. **Usage**: Once installed, open a Figma file.
 You can then run the plugin from `Plugins > Development > Figcoon`.
 The plugin UI will appear, allowing you to extract and consolidate design elements.

-## Contributing

-We welcome contributions!
-Please see the `CONTRIBUTING.md` for details on how to get involved.
-(Note: `CONTRIBUTING.md` is not yet created, but is a good placeholder.)